 "Without the foundation, I would have had to do without needed supplies.
 With the grants I've had, I've been able to do really creative projects that have motivated uninterested new readers to read, and developed leadership in students who before were shy or had behavior problems.
 These projects have impacted children way beyond the 600 or so students I have in any given year."

-—René Mateo, Epperly Heights Elementary art teacher
+—René Mateo, Townsend Elementary teacher

 "The Men of Distinction project utilizes one of the most powerful tools we have in public education for reaching and positively influencing our young students - other students.
 The younger students get the benefits of hearing someone who's 'been there.'
 The Men of Distinction student mentors get to see how their positive thoughts and actions affect younger students.
 They also learn they can and do make a difference."